unclejamal/silverbars/README.md

 ===========================
 AcceptanceTest class was introduced assuming a programmer will review it.
 If we were to write acceptance tests as a documentation for the business people, the code syntax should be most likely replaced with plain English phrases (perhaps supported by a different tool).

-AcceptanceTest class covers Requirement 3 (and as a result of that - 1), whilst the requirement 2 is covered at the unit test level in OrderServiceTest.
-In real application (with a DAO class) an extra AcceptanceTest would be appropriate.
-For this exercise I would have to essentially duplicate it.

 Production code assumptions
 ===========================